legal resources necessary to hold negligent facilities accountable.

 The significant rise in the number elders within Kern County causes serious problems in nursing facilities that lack adequate staff to provide quality care to every resident.
 As a result of overcrowding and understaffing, the number of cases involving abuse, neglect and mistreatment has increased substantially.Bakersfield Nursing Home Resident Health Concerns

 Our California elder abuse firm longs for the day when no more residents become victims in nursing home abuse and neglect cases involving corporations placing profits over the health and hygiene needs of their residents.
-Until that day, our law firm continuously reviews national databases outlining filed complaints, opened investigations, health concerns and safety issues at facilities all throughout the state.
+Until that day, our network of attorneys continuously reviews national databases outlining filed complaints, opened investigations, health concerns and safety issues at facilities all throughout the state.
 Many individuals use this information gathered from national databases including Medicare.gov as a valuable tool in making informed decisions of where to place a loved one who requires the best care available in their local community.Comparing Bakersfield Area Nursing Facilities

 Our Kern County nursing home neglect attorneys have posted the results of our findings below listing the Bakersfield area nursing facilities currently maintaining substandard ratings compared to facilities all throughout the United States.
-In addition, our law firm has added our primary concerns detailing specific cases involving mistreatment, neglect and abuse.
+In addition, our network of attorneys has added our primary concerns detailing specific cases involving mistreatment, neglect and abuse.
 Some events, incidences and unacceptable behavior of staff and other residents have caused actual harm or death of residents in nursing facilities in the area.Information on California Nursing Home Abuse & Negligence Lawsuits

 Our attorneys have compiled data from settlements and jury verdicts across California to give you an idea as to how cases are valued.
 Learn more about the cases below: